 The District Act authorizes the District to (a) establish reasonable rates and charges pertaining to the services furnished by the Water System, (b) to pledge such revenues for the payment of its securities and (c) to enforce the collection of such revenues by civil action foreclosure of lien against the property served, the collection of penalty charges, the discontinuance of utility services, or by any other means provided by law.
-The term "bonds issued by the District for the benefit of the District" does not include bonds such as the 2018 Bonds which are payable from and secured by SNWA Pledged Revenues.
-See "SECURITY FOR THE 2018 BONDS" in the Official Statement.
+See "SECURITY FOR THE 2019 BONDS" in the Official Statement.